ansible/awx/docs/tasks.md

 #### Run Inventory Update

 Inventory data can be entered into AWX manually, but many users perform Inventory Syncs to import inventory data from a variety of external sources.
-This task returns the private data needed for the inventory update.
+The goal of this task is to translate the JSON inventory data returned from `ansible-inventory` into `Host`, `Group`, and `Inventory` records in the AWX database.

 One of the methods in this task class builds the environment dictionary for inventory import.
 This _used_ to be the mechanism by which any data that needed to be passed to the inventory update script was set up (since it made the inventory update job aware of its proper credentials).
 However, most environment injection is currently accomplished by the credential injectors.
 The primary purpose of this is to point to the inventory update `INI` or `config` file.

 Another method adds several options to the shell arguments based on the inventory-source-specific setting in the AWX configuration.
 These settings are "per-source"; it's entirely possible that they will be different between cloud providers if an AWX user actively uses multiple ones.

 Additionally, inventory imports run through a management command.
-Inventory in `args` get passed to that command, which results in this not being considered to be "Ansible" inventory by Runner even though it is.
+Inventory in `args` get passed to that command, which results in this not being considered to be an Ansible inventory by Runner even though it is.

-To read more, visit the [Inventories page](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.h) of the Ansible Tower User Guide.
+To read more, visit the [Inventories page](https://docs.ansible.com/ansible-tower/latest/html/userguide/inventories.html) of the Ansible Tower User Guide.

 #### System Jobs

-The main distinctive feature of a System Job (as compared to all other Unified Jobs) is that a system job runs management commands, which are placed in the highest priority for execution hierarchy purposes.
+The main distinctive feature of a System Job (as compared to all other Unified Jobs) is that a system job runs management commands, which are given the highest priority for execution hierarchy purposes.
 They also implement a database lock while running, _i.e._, no other jobs can be run during that time on the same node.
 Additionally, they have a fixed fork impact of 5 vs 1.

-For more details about AWX/Tower jobs, please refer to the [Jobs](https://docs.ansible.com/ansible-tower/latest/html/userguide/jobs.html) page of the Ansible Tower user guide.
+You can read more about [Ansible Tower Capacity Determination and Job Impact](https://docs.ansible.com/ansible-tower/latest/html/userguide/jobs.html#at-capacity-determination-and-job-impact) in the Jobs section of the Ansible Tower User Guide.

 ### Periodic Background Tasks

 Generally speaking, these are the tasks which take up a lot of resources which are best for _not_ running via HTTP request.

+#### User-Defined Schedules

+While jobs can be launched manually in the AWX interface, it's also possible to configure jobs to run automatically on a schedule (such as daily, or every Monday at 9AM).
+A special background task, `awx_periodic_scheduler`, runs periodically and determines which jobs are ready to be launched.

 #### Update/Delete Inventory Computed Fields